mskf3000/Tutorials-and-Cheat-Sheets/Cheat Sheet - Fail2Ban.md

     # ignoreip = 127.0.0.1/8
     ignoreip = 127.0.0.0/8 10.0.0.0/8 172.16.0.0/12 192.168.0.0/16

+Also, the default `bantime` value is set to 10 minutes (aka: 600 seconds).
+This is a personal preference/need issue but I like to adjust the `bantime` value to be 30 minutes (aka: 1800 seconds) like this:

+	# bantime  = 600
+	bantime  = 1800

 The SSH config for Fail2Ban is enabled by default and it’s config looks like this:

 	[ssh]